The Founder's Capital Map

 The prerequisites for debt access are consistent: 18–24 months of audited or audit-reviewed financials showing revenue trend and margin trajectory; a 13-week cash flow forecast produced monthly as a live management tool; unit economics showing a path to debt serviceability; and collateral in the form of physical assets or contractual receivables.
 Without these prerequisites, the question of which lender to approach is premature.

 The Africa-specific caveat on debt term sheets applies to covenant structures.
 Standard financial model covenants assume stable currency environments and predictable payment cycle timelines.
-African B2B payment timelines are structurally unpredictable; covenants calibrated to US or European payment cycle assumptions will breach more frequently in the African context.
-The LumiBrief analysis on this risk is documented.
+The substantive treatment of original-sin currency mismatch - anchored in Carstens and Shin's foundational work on emerging-market corporate debt - sits in From Structure to Operations.
+The implication for founder-facing debt operations: African B2B payment timelines are structurally unpredictable; covenants calibrated to US or European payment cycle assumptions will breach more frequently in the African context.
+The risk is increasingly visible in African debt transactions, where repayment timelines, currency depreciation and delayed customer payments can combine to trigger covenant pressure even when underlying demand remains strong.
 Ventures approaching growth-stage debt need advisors with direct experience closing African venture debt transactions - the number of people in East Africa who have closed more than one is small, and finding one of them and paying for their time is worth substantially more than generic financial advisory.

 The one thing this section doesn't say that founders need to hear

 The headline numbers of African tech funding - $4.1 billion in 2025 - are misleading for most founders.
-As Tech in Africa's analysis documents, almost half of that figure is debt, securitisation, and structured finance rather than equity, concentrated in a small number of growth-stage fintech and cleantech companies with millions of paying customers.
+As the 2025 funding data show, a large share of headline African tech funding is debt, securitisation and structured finance rather than equity, concentrated in a small number of growth-stage fintech and cleantech companies with millions of paying customers.
 The equity pool available to most founders is $2.4 billion, concentrated in the Big Four markets, heavily fintech-weighted, and deploying primarily through a shrinking number of institutional funds with a narrowing number of LPs.
+The substantive treatment of why this concentration is structurally self-reinforcing sits in Investor Landscape and Spatial Scaling Dynamics.

 Understanding which part of that pool is actually accessible for a specific venture - given its sector, geography, stage, governance maturity, and founder profile - is more valuable than understanding the aggregate number.
 The founder who has done that work arrives at investor conversations with a targeted list of 8–12 funds that are genuinely right for their stage and sector, rather than 80 cold outreach emails to funds whose mandates exclude the venture from the first line.
 In a capital market this small and this relationship-driven, precision matters more than volume.